Massachusetts Eviction Notice Templates (5)

 Step 4 – Serve Summons and Complaint

-Once the Summons and Complaint has been purchased and filled out, the landlord must hire the sheriff or a constable to serve a copy on the tenant.
-After the copy is served on the tenant, a return of service will be provided to the landlord by the sheriff/constable.
-The landlord must visit the courthouse once again to file the original Summons and Complaint, the return of service, and a copy of the notice to quit.
+The landlord must visit the courthouse to file the original Summons and Complaint, Return of Service, and a copy of the notice to quit.
 A fee will be charged upon filing.

 Step 5 – Tenant’s Response to Eviction